open-easyrtc/open-easyrtc/docs/easyrtc_webrtc_problems.md

  - Adjust resolution and bandwidth settings (see Picture Quality section)
  - HOPE: The whole world gets fiber to the home :)

 Delays in Video or Audio
 ------------------------

  - Often hardware related, not connection.
    - Frames get held up in buffer waiting to be displayed / transported.
-   - Faster video / cpu processor are recommended.
+   - Faster video / CPU processor are recommended.
    - Reduced resolution and fewer streams will often reduce effect.
  - Using TURN server does introduce a slight delay.
    - Best if TURN server is geographically nearer to callers.
    - Load balancing and beefier servers may be needed.
  - HOPE: Support for hardware encoding / decoding will greatly reduce processor usage and video delay.

 Picture Quality
 ---------------

  - Video resolution can be in set using:
-   -  easyrtc.setVideoDims(width,height);
+   -  easyrtc.setVideoDims(width, height);
  - In Chrome the bandwidth can be set using:
-   -  easyrtc.setVideoBandwidth(kbitspersecond);
+   -  easyrtc.setVideoBandwidth(kbits-per-second);
  - Video camera hardware makes a big difference.
 When we upgraded from a 5yr old 720p camera to a new 1080p camera, the differences were remarkable.
 Even when just sending 640x480.
- - HOPE: Support for hardware encoding / decoding will allow higher resolution pictures.
+ - HOPE: Support for hardware encoding / decoding will allow higher resolution video.
  - HOPE: Support for adjusting bandwidth from within the JavaScript API.

 Sound Quality
 -------------